 Who Pays For a Surrogate’s Medical Bills?

-Your medical bills will be covered through our surrogate compensation package and through the insurance provided to you through our program.
+Your medical bills will be covered through our surrogate compensation package and the insurance provided to you through our program.

 Who Pays For a Surrogate’s Travel Expenses?